Getting Involved in the Hazardous Waste Permitting Process

 What are the steps in the permitting process?

 Step 1: Start the Process

-Before submitting a permit application to build, substantially alter or operate a hazardous waste disposal facility (e.g. a landfill), state hazardous waste regulations require the company to submit a Letter of Intent to the department.
-The department conducts the public participation activities for the Letter of Intent, as described in 10 CSR 25-8.124(1)(B)1.B.
+Before submitting a permit application to build, substantially alter or operate a hazardous waste land disposal facility (e.g., a landfill), state hazardous waste regulations require the company to submit a letter of intent to the department.
+The department conducts the public participation activities for the letter of intent, as described in 10 CSR 25-8.124(1)(B)1.B.
 The department arranges for the letter to be published once a week, for four consecutive weeks, in a newspaper serving the county where the facility is currently or proposed to be located.